 The production of the first of the two luxury expedition cruise ships ordered from Helsinki Shipyard Oy started on April 27, 2020.
-Steel-cutting began as scheduled and in safe conditions despite the ongoing global Coronavirus (COVID-19) pandemic.
+Steel-cutting began as scheduled and in safe conditions despite the ongoing global COVID pandemic.

 According to Carl-Gustaf Rotkirch (shipbuilder's CEO), the two passenger vessels (SH Minerva and SH Vega) are the first newbuilds of the shipyard (established in May 2019), thus the project is very important as a head start for the shipbuilding company.
 Both luxury ships were ordered in summer 2019 from the Helsinki Shipyard are intended to operate in the Russian Arctic and Antarctica during winter and summer, as well as in tropical destinations during spring and autumn.

 The vessels' steel blocks are manufactured by Western Baltija Shipbuilding (in Klaipeda Lithuania).
 The total 33 outfitted and painted blocks are prefabricated and assembled in Klaipeda and transported (barged) to Helsinki Finland by sea.

 The production at Helsinki Shipyard is scheduled to start in August 2020, and the hull construction is planned to start (with keel-laying ceremony) in September 2020.
 The vessel design is based on LOA length 115 m, cruising speed 16 knots and max passenger capacity 157.